santiagotognetti/santiago-quant-projects/README.md

 which is not statistically significant — returns over this period are not explained by market exposure either, given a market beta of –0.19.
 The low R-squared of 0.013 confirms the strategy is largely market-neutral, as intended.

 These results are consistent with the broader academic evidence on momentum crashes (Daniel & Moskowitz, 2016).
-In-sample performance (2010–2018) is reported separately in the sensitivity analysis section.

-These results are consistent with the broader academic evidence on momentum crashes (Daniel & Moskowitz, 2016).
 The high annual turnover of 9.39× also indicates that